LGBTIQ+ people in Australia

-Australia is one of the most LGBT-friendly countries in the world.
+Australia is one of the most LGBTQ-friendly countries in the world.
 In a 2013 Pew Research poll, 79% of Australians agreed that homosexuality should be accepted by society, making it the fifth most supportive country in the survey behind Spain (88%), Germany (87%), and Canada and the Czech Republic (both 80%).
-With a long history of LGBT rights activism and an annual three-week-long Mardi Gras festival, Sydney is one of the most gay-friendly cities in Australia and in the world.
+With a long history of LGBTQ rights activism and an annual three-week-long Mardi Gras festival, Sydney is considered one of the most gay-friendly cities in the world.

 Terminology

-The term LGBTI is increasingly used in Australia, rather than just LGBT, with the I denoting intersex people.
+More inclusive terms such as LGBTQ or LGBTI are increasingly used in Australia, rather than just LGBT, with the Q denoting queer people and the I denoting intersex people.
 Organisations that include intersex people as well as LGBT people include the National LGBTI Health Alliance and community media.
-Also used are the terms LGBTQI and LGBTQIA, with the A denoting asexual people and Q queer people.
+Also used are the terms LGBTQI and LGBTQIA, with the A denoting asexual people.

 Demographics

 In 2014, over half a million people or 3.0% of the adult population identified as gay, lesbian, or "other".
 This included 268,000 people who identified as gay or lesbian and 255,000 people who identified as having an "other" sexual orientation.